NOTE: Updated October 2024 with improved charts.

 COP calculated by dividing heat generated by electrical energy consumed.

-The following chart shows the temperature of the contents of the hot water tank.
-As expected, this stays constant, with a few exceptions: when I changed the temperature from 45 to 50 degrees C in October 2023; when the system has been off or out of order; and when every week on a Monday the immersion heater kicks in to perform a Legionella purge (which curiously it has stopped since March 2024, something I need to investigate).
+Looking at the temperature of the hot water tank, this stays constant as expected but with a few exceptions: when I changed the temperature from 45 to 50 degrees C in October 2023; when the system has been off or out of order; and when every week on a Monday the immersion heater kicks in to perform a Legionella purge (which curiously it has stopped since March 2024.
+After later investigation this appears to be a faulty timer or immersion heater, so I switched to performing the purge using the heat pump itself).

 Hot water temperature in degrees Celsius.